Gibbs sampling for mixtures in order of appearance: the ordered allocation sampler: The ordered allocation sampler

-where the expectation is taken with respect to the conditional distribution of $(\tp_j)$ given $m$ and treating $k_n,n_1,\ldots,n_{k_n}$ as constants.
-Since we have that given $m$, $\sum_{j=1}^m \tp_j = 1$, we must have that for $m < k_n$ \eqref{eq:m_post_sb_0} equals zero.
+The expectation is taken with respect to the conditional distribution of $(\tp_j)$ given $m$ and treating $k_n,n_1,\ldots,n_{k_n}$ as constants.
+In particular, since $\sum_{j=1}^m \tp_j = 1$, \eqref{eq:m_post_sb_0} equals zero for $m < k_n$.
 Taking this into account and recognizing, in the conditional expectation, the EPPF of the species sampling model given $m$, cf. \eqref{eq:eppf_sb}, we obtain

-This is a remarkably simple expression for the updating of the model dimension, as it only requires the conditional EPPF given $m$.
-For example, $\pi(n_1,\ldots,n_{k_n}\mid m)$ is given by \eqref{eq:MFM_eppf}, for a mixture with a random number of components and weights $(p_1,\ldots,p_m) \sim \Dir(\gamma,\ldots,\gamma)$, i.e. a mixture of finite mixtures \citep[cf.][]{Mil:Har:18}.
-Now, exact sampling from \eqref{eq:m_post_sb} requires the normalization constant, which for a specific choice of $\pr(m)$, as detailed in \citet{Gne:10ecp}, can be derived in explicit form.
-We report details in Section \ref{sec:supp_prior_m} of the Appendix.
+This is a remarkably simple expression for the updating of the model dimension as it only requires the conditional EPPF given $m$.
+In Appendix \ref{sec:supp_prior_m} we provide an example on how to update $m$ for mixtures of finite mixtures and for the choice of $\pr[m]$ detailed by \citet{Gne:10ecp}.
+After updating $m$, we sample $(\tp_j)$ and $(\tx_j)_{j>k_n}$, conditioning on $m$.
+Thus $(\tp_j)$ is sampled from \eqref{eq:p_post_sb} as detailed before, and the $m-k_n$ non occupied component parameters, {$\tx_{k_n+1},\ldots,\tx_m$}, from the prior $\nu$, cf. \eqref{eq:x_post_sb}.
+Note that the blocking argument is remarkably simple when compared with the Metropolis-Hasting steps of the reversible jump MCMC algorithm.